 Raynauds phenomenon, commonly seen as a blanching in skin color, primarily in the fingers, may also be seen in younger patients without any known history of atherosclerotic disease and who are suffering from this syndrome, as well.

-This condition is easily misdiagnosed because in most cases the larger arteries of the foot are palpable and that directs the doctor away from a diagnosis of occlusive disease.
+Blue toe syndrome is easily misdiagnosed because in most cases the larger arteries of the foot are palpable and that directs the doctor away from a diagnosis of occlusive disease.

 However, in those individuals with a history of heart disease, palpable lower extremity pulses, livedo reticularis and pain, a diagnosis of blue toe syndrome has to be ruled out.